 Quick Note: Not All Latex Is Created Equal

-If you are looking at certain models, make sure you know exactly what type of latex mattress you are getting.
+If people are looking at certain models, they should make sure to know exactly what type of latex mattress they are getting.

-If you were to push your hand into the mattress and then lift your hand away quickly, a “bouncy” mattress would snap right back to its original shape immediately.
+If someone were to push their hand into the mattress and then lift their hand away quickly, a “bouncy” mattress would snap right back to its original shape immediately.
 With memory foam, the opposite happens and the mattress very slowly returns to its original shape.

 Some people want bounce in their mattress.
 It really comes down to personal preference.
 Latex mattresses can be very bouncy, with all-natural, all-latex mattresses being very bouncy.
-You need to know if you like bounce before you buy a latex mattress.
+People really need to asses whether they like bounce before purchasing a latex mattress.

 They Are Heavy

 Whenever I receive a latex mattress, especially a natural latex mattress, I am a little scared to lift them because the mattresses are incredibly heavy.
 The mattresses are very dense, which on a positive note means they are also very durable.
-If you will ever have to move your mattress around, then this is definitely something to note.
+If someone ever has to move their mattress around, then this is definitely something to note.

 In this video, I assemble an all-natural latex mattress.
-You can kind of tell how heavy each individual layer is.
+It should be easy to tell how heavy each individual layer is.
 I definitely could not lift the mattress anywhere by myself if it’s all in one piece.
 This mattress is a Spindle.